SharjeelAliCS/Procedural-Building-Generator/README.md

 Note: In order to use the remove windows parameter list, it is the same as railings, however each brackets contains (x,y,side).
 Once again, if a -1 is applied, it removes all windows in that axis.

+# Outputs

+The outputs are found in the meshes/ folder.
+This folder contains three sets of meshes, where each set contains a C++ .OFF mesh file, openSCAD .oFF mesh file and its output parameters.
+In order to use the output parameters, just copy and paste the file into the "input_parameters.txt" file.